ianhaddock/pit_boundries/README.md

 > .\simview_cache_tool.bat

 This script will build a simview_cache folder with:
-   (1) SimViewTool.exe geneerated pit boundaries files
+   (1) SimViewTool.exe generated pit boundaries files
    (2) simview formatted car badge files.

 You can optionally pass non standard install paths to the script:
  .\generate_simview_files.bat "D:\path\to\assettocorsa"
-NOTE: do not include the trailing slash in custom paths.
+NOTE: do not include a trailing slash in custom paths.

 Path selected: C:\PROGRA~2\Steam\steamapps\common\assettocorsa